featherbear/UNSW-COMP3211/site/content/lectures/multi-cycle-processors.md

 options = ""

 +++
+The clock cycle speed is originally limited by the longest instruction time.
+In multi-cycle processors, instructions are split into several cycles, therefore the clock cycle time can be reduced.
+Each instruction is laid out to use the smallest number of clock cycles possible

+***

 For a small set of instructions, it is relatively simple to design a single-cycle processor to implement the functionality for the instructions..

 We may want to assume that control signals will be ready when data flows to a component